jamesjsewell/inventory_management/README.md

 ******************************************

 This is a working prototype and is a work in progress, if you would like to work on this project, you must have api keys to the services that this project makes use of.
-Read below to see what those services are.
-If you would like a list of links to each service, please let me know.
-I will add links to them here when I take the time to do so.

 TO KEEP YOUR API KEYS SAFE: